 Your Cart (0)

-How to Help SI Joint Pain In Pregnancy
+How to Relieve Sacroiliac (SI) Joint Pain In Pregnancy

-How to Help SI Joint Pain In Pregnancy
+How to Relieve Sacroiliac (SI) Joint Pain In Pregnancy

-How to Help SI Joint Pain In Pregnancy
+How to Relieve Sacroiliac (SI) Joint Pain In Pregnancy

 Pregnancy is a beautiful gift that is accompanied by many new experiences that are not just emotional, but physical as well.
 The truth is, no two pregnancies are alike.
 You don’t always know what to expect during your pregnancy.
 What symptoms and pains you may feel with your first pregnancy, you may not feel with your second pregnancy.
-However, about 50 percent of women experience SI joint pain during any time during their pregnancy.
+However, about 50 percent of women experience sacroiliac joint pain during pregnancy.
 SI joint pain is the result of the hormone called relaxin.
 Relaxin does exactly how the name sounds.
 Relaxin relaxes your muscles, joints and the ligaments surrounding your pelvis, hips and lower back.
-This can be especially painful when you are carrying the weight of a growing baby without the proper support
+This can be especially painful when you are carrying the weight of a growing baby without the proper support.

 What is SI Joint pain?

-SI joint pain is formally known as Sacroiliac joint pain.
-It can occur anytime during pregnancy but it is more prevalent in later pregnancy because of the pressure from the baby being pushed on your pelvis causing leg and back pain.
+SI joint pain can occur anytime during pregnancy but it is more prevalent in later pregnancy because of the pressure from the baby being pushed on your pelvis causing leg and back pain.
 Sacroiliac joints are located in the pelvis and are responsible for the distribution of weight between the upper body and legs.
 Pelvic girdle pain is associated with pain that can arise during pregnancy.
 This is because pregnancy puts pressure on the pelvic muscles, ligaments, and nerves.
 Pelvic Girdle Pain (PGP) occurs in about 50% of all pregnant women.
 Fortunately, there are things you can do to help with PGP during pregnancy to keep you more comfortable during your journey to motherhood.

-SI joint pain during pregnancy is often accompanied by.
+Women experiencing SI joint pain during pregnancy often face a variety of symptoms, including:

 What does sacroiliac pain feel like?